BlueRaja/Magic-Duels-Deck-Exporter/README.md

 * ctrl+click to copy the card while dragging, or
 * Rerun the steps 'usage instructions' between editing decks to reimport your card list

+### Exporting to Magic Duels gives `MalformedByteSequenceException: Invalid byte 2 of 2-byte UTF-8 sequence`
+This is a bug some users have reported when their deck names contain non-English characters.
+Removing the characters seems to fix the issue.

+I've been unable to reproduce this error, so I can't fix it.
+If you encounter this bug, I'd appreciate if you could export your decks from Magic Assistant and post them to the issues-tracker.

 ---

 _Thanks to [spirolone](http://www.slightlymagic.net/forum/viewtopic.php?f=99&t=17931) for his work reverse-engineering the Magic Duels file format_